Voynich manuscript: Giovanni Fontana

 It has been suggested that some illustrations in the books of an Italian engineer, Giovanni Fontana, slightly resemble Voynich illustrations.
 Fontana was familiar with cryptography and used it in his books, although he did not use the Voynich script but a simple substitution cipher.
-In the book Secretum de thesauro experimentorum ymaginationis hominum (Secret of the treasure-room of experiments in man's imagination), written c.
-1430, Fontana described mnemonic machines, written in his cypher.
+In the book Secretum de thesauro experimentorum ymaginationis hominum ('Secret of the treasure-room of experiments in man's imagination'), written c.
+1430, Fontana described mnemonic machines, written in his cipher.
 That book and his Bellicorum instrumentorum liber both used a cryptographic system, described as a simple, rational cipher, based on signs without letters or numbers.

 Other theories

 Sometime before 1921, Voynich was able to read a name faintly written at the foot of the manuscript's first page: "Jacobj à Tepenecz".
 This is taken to be a reference to Jakub Hořčický of Tepenec, also known by his Latin name Jacobus Sinapius.
 Rudolf II had ennobled him in 1607, had appointed him his Imperial Distiller, and had made him curator of his botanical gardens as well as one of his personal physicians.
 Voynich (and many other people after him) concluded that Jacobus owned the Voynich manuscript prior to Baresch, and he drew a link from that to Rudolf's court, in confirmation of Mnishovsky's story.
 Jacobus's name has faded further since Voynich saw it, but is still legible under ultraviolet light.
 It does not match the copy of his signature in a document located by Jan Hurych in 2003.
 As a result, it has been suggested that the signature was added later, possibly even fraudulently by Voynich himself.